 - Lead well.
 One of the biggest inhibitors to the growth of owner managed businesses isn’t the problem of finding good people it is what happens once they start.
 If you are not experienced or confident in managing and leading people seek support.

-The route to a more successful business is closely linked to trusting the people in your company.
+The route to a more successful business and exit plan is closely linked to trusting the people in your company.
 In a period of crisis, when survival may be more on your mind than growth, you may find that trust further tested by people not being so visible.
-If you find letting go a challenge, the help of an adviser can be invaluable, and that in itself requires you to let go.
+If you find letting go a challenge, the help of an exit adviser can be invaluable, and that in itself requires you to let go.
 Contact us to explore how we can help.